gargi-barman/ecommerce-operations-dashboard/README.md

 Applied TRIM on Order ID and Customer ID.
 Used PROPER on Order Status.
 Added TAT_days and OTD_flag calculated columns using nested IF formulas.

-*Two more calculated columns — Delivery_Tier and TAT_business_days — were added later; see Step 2 below.*
+*Two more calculated columns — Tier and TAT_business-days — were added later; see Step 2 below.*

 [